ZainRaz/kirkleescouncil-interview-task/README.md

 # Part One
-The first section of the interview task can be downloaded and viewed using and IDE.
+The first section of the interview task can be downloaded and viewed using an IDE.
 I created the community trigger page and it has all the details requested on it.

 I have attached some images below.